stevencurtis/SwiftCoding/PropertyObservers/README.md

 Much better would to be observe when changes are made, and then react accordingly.
 In steps Property Observers.

 ## An example
 Imagine a game where we can score with a friend.
 Both Player 1 and Player 2 have a score and we want to log it with a program.
-This program
+This program is shown here:

 ```swift
 import UIKit